tuxfuxch/yarc/README.md

   * and for the spanish translation
   * sheikr and vilma for the portuguese translations
   * yarons for the hebrew translation
-  * dawed for help/advising multiple times
+  * dawed for help/advising multiple times and also Spanish and Bärndütsch translation

 ###Contact me